 Go Mini Golfing

 Mini golfing is a tried and tested family activity on vacation.
-There is a fantastic 18 hole mini golf course called Marco Golf and Garden.
+There is a fantastic 18 hole mini golf course called Marco Island Golf and Garden.

 Take a Shelling Tour

-Marco Island is known for having some of the best shelling beaches in Florida.
+Marco Island is known for having some of the finest shelling beaches in Florida.
 If you want to find some seriously cool shells to bring home – this is the spot to do it.

-Go on a Fishing Trip
+Head out to the Islands on a Fishing Trip

 If shelling isn’t quite your thing, a very cool alternative trip is a fishing trip.
 We would recommend: Marco Island Inshore Fishing Charter

-As Marco Island forms part of the Ten Thousand Islands there is some great fish to be caught in this area of the state including some of the biggest and rarest fish including sharks, red drum, snook and tarpon.
+As the island forms part of the Ten Thousand Islands there is some fun fish to be caught in this area of the state including some of the biggest and rarest fish including sharks, red drum, snook and tarpon.

 Have a relaxing afternoon at Caxambass Pass Park